almet/notmyidea/content/dev/carto-forms.rst

 You can explore my dataset content using filters related to each form field.
 Facets filtering is a great advantage, and a map shows the resulting features set.
-You feel like you're in front of a decision support system !
+You feel like you're in front of a decision support system!

 Of course, filtered raw data can be downloaded (GeoJSON, XML) and a permalink allows to share the page with the state of the filters and the zoom/location of the map.